ssk8/espresso_scale/README.md

 Operation overview:
 Device should count up seconds and give weight in g with some way to tare and reset timer.

+Use the calibration program to find CALIBRATION with a serial terminal